dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 ----------------------------------
 If you want to modify some properties based on DocFX `default` template's *Preprocessor*, you can use *Preprocessor* extension file to achieve this.

-For example, if you want to add a property to the managed reference's data model after `default` template's *Preprocessor*, you can update the file `ManagedReference.extension.js` in your customized template with the following content:
+For example, if you want to add a property to the managed reference's data model after `default` template's *Preprocessor*, you can update the file `ManagedReference.extension.js` in your custom template with the following content:
 ```
 /**
  * This method will be called at the start of exports.transform in ManagedReference.html.primary.js